-1 Sec.
-145. G.S.
-150B-21.1(a) is amended by adding a new subdivision to 2 read: 3 "( 6) For a rule that does any of the following, the need for the rule to 4 become effective the same date as the State Medical Facilities Plan 5 approved by the Governor: 6 a.
-Establishes the categories or allocations of facilities or services 7 for which a certificate of need is required.
-8 b.
-Establishes the due date or other requirements for an application 9 for a certificate of need."
-10 11 Requested by: Senators Plyler, Basnight 12 ND CONSUMER ADVISORY COUNCIL FOR THE DIVISION OF 13 L REHABILITATION SERVICES 14 Sec.
-146. Article 59 of Chapter 143 of the General Statutes is amended by 15 adding a new se • 16 C siness and Consumer Advisory Council.
-17 e is established a Business and Consumer Advisory Council within the 18 cational Rehabilitation Services to be composed of 15 voting members 19 ector of the Division of Vocational Rehabilitation Services, who shall 20 as a nonvoting member.
-The President Pro Tempore of the Senate shall 21 embers, the Speaker of the House of Representatives shall appoint four 22 the Governor shall appoint seven members.
-All members shall serve 23 s.
-Vacant appointments shall be filled by the appointing officer who 24 appointments.
+- (a) There is established a Business and Consumer Advisory Council within the Division of Vocational Rehabilitation Services to be composed of 15 voting members and of the Director of the Division of Vocational Rehabilitation Services, who shall serve ex officio as a nonvoting member.
+The President Pro Tempore of the Senate shall appoint four members, the Speaker of the House of Representatives shall appoint four members, and the Governor shall appoint seven members.
+All members shall serve three-year terms.
+Vacant appointments shall be filled by the appointing officer who made the initial appointments.
 Members may be appointed to succeed themselves.
-25 hall be made as follows: 26 (1) Of the four members appointed by the President Pro Tempore of the 27 ~ / Senate, one shall be recommended by the North Carolina Citizens for 28 Business and Industry, two others shall be providers of community 29 rehabilitation services, and one other shall be a representative from the 30 North Carolina Council for the Deaf and the Hard of Hearing; 31 (2) Of the four members appointed by the Speaker of the House of 32 \/ Representatives, one shall be from the business and industry sector, 33 two others shall be parents of disabled youth who are approaching the 34 age to be served by the Vocational Rehabilitation Program, and one 35 other shall be a representative from the organizations representing the 36 mentally ill; and 37 (3) Of the seven members appointed by the Governor, one shall be from 38 (2) the business and industry sector, one other shall represent the regional 39 rehabilitation centers for the physically disabled appointed from a list 40 provided by the advisory committee to those centers, one other shall be 41 a representative from the State Independent Living Council, one other 42 shall be a representative from the Client Assistance Program, one other 43 shall be a representative from the operators of centers for Independent 44 Living, and two others shall be members of the public who are -
+Appointments shall be made as follows: - (1) Of the four members appointed by the President Pro Tempore of the Senate, one shall be recommended by the North Carolina Citizens for Business and Industry, two others shall be providers of community rehabilitation services, and one other shall be a representative from the North Carolina Council for the Deaf and the Hard of Hearing; - Of the four members appointed by the Speaker of the House of Representatives, one shall be from the business and industry sector, two others shall be parents of disabled youth who are approaching the age to be served by the Vocational Rehabilitation Program, and one other shall be a representative from the organizations representing the mentally ill; and - Of the seven members appointed by the Governor, one shall be from the business and industry sector, one other shall represent the regional rehabilitation centers for the physically disabled appointed from a list provided by the advisory committee to those centers, one other shall be a representative from the State Independent Living Council, one other shall be a representative from the Client Assistance Program, one other shall be a representative from the operators of centers for Independent Living, and two others shall be members of the public who are themselves disabled, are parents of children with disabilities, or are direct care providers of services for persons with disabilities.